DennisPing/Windows-10-Cpp-MinGW64/README.md

 8. Here we have 2 include paths.
 (1) The project's include and (2) SFML's include.
 If you eventually have more external libraries, add them in "Include Path" as a new line.
 9. Your IDE IntelliSense should now be happy.
 The red lines should go away because now it can find the .hpp files.

-## :six: Write your CMakeLists.txt
+## :seven: Write your CMakeLists.txt

 We are not going to use any absolute file paths.
 This usually leads to errors because the compiler can't find stuff.